nditech/d4dcoalition-web/collections/_resources/Cybersecurity-In-Elections.md

 ---

 This report was published by the International Foundation for Electoral Systems (IFES), a member of the D4D coalition.
-The publication dettails a Holistic Exposure and Adaptation Testing (HEAT) process and outlines strategies that election management bodies can use to strengthen their technology and procedures to resist vulnerabilities.
+The publication details a Holistic Exposure and Adaptation Testing (HEAT) process and outlines strategies that election management bodies can use to strengthen their technology and procedures to resist vulnerabilities.